-Evaluation Performance Measure Scoring Bereuroes Criterion Performance Measure -1 0 +1 +2 Resources Equity Quantitative: Project impact to transportation disadvantaged populations based on the ODOT Transportation Disadvantaged Population (TDP) Index Project has no impact on transportation options and facilities for transportation disadvantaged populations Project indirectly improves transportation options and facilities for transportation disadvantaged populations Project directly improves transportation options and facilities for transportation disadvantaged populations Census block data Qualitative: Project impact to ADA compliance Project degrades ADA compliance Project makes no improvements to ADA compliance Project makes moderate improvements to ADA compliance Project makes significant improvements to ADA compliance ODOT ADA Inspection Summary, ADA Standards for Accessible Design Quantitative: Right-of-way acquisition needs The project requires significant right-of- way acquisition acquisition The project requires no right-of-way acquisition N/A Right-of-way maps Livability Qualitative: Neighborhood street modification, business access and parking The project degrades access and/or mobility to residential and commercial areas The project has no impact to access and/or mobility to residential and commercial areas The project indirectly improves access and/or mobility to residential and commercial areas The project directly improves access and/or mobility to residential and commercial areas Parking inventories, locations of residential and commercial properties in study area Qualitative: Public response based on Open House and Public Advisory Committee Comments Figure 2 (1) (1) (2) (2) (2) (2) (2) (2) (2) (2) (2) (2 The project has (or is expected to have) a neutral public response The project has (or is expected to have) a positive public response The project has (or is expected to have) strong support from the public Open House and Public Advisory Committee Comments Design Feasibility Qualitative: High-level feasibility of constructing the intended project at the location.
+Evaluation Derformence Mercure Scoring g Scale Resources Criterion Performance Measure -1 0 +1 +2 Resources Equity Quantitative: Project impact to transportation disadvantaged populations based on the ODOT Transportation Disadvantaged Population (TDP) Index Project degrades transportation options and facilities for transportation disadvantaged populations Project has no impact on transportation options and facilities for transportation disadvantaged populations Project indirectly improves transportation options and facilities for transportation disadvantaged populations Project directly improves transportation options and facilities for transportation disadvantaged populations Census block data Qualitative: Project impact to ADA compliance Project degrades ADA compliance Project makes no improvements to ADA compliance Project makes moderate improvements to ADA compliance Project makes significant improvements to ADA compliance ODOT ADA Inspection Summary, ADA Standards for Accessible Design Quantitative: Right-of-way acquisition needs The project requires significant right-of- way acquisition The project requires minor right-of-way- acquisition The project requires no right-of-way acquisition N/A Right-of-way maps Livability Qualitative: Neighborhood street modification, business access and parking The project degrades access and/or mobility to residential and commercial areas The project has no impact to access and/or mobility to residential and commercial areas The project indirectly improves access and/or mobility to residential and commercial areas The project directly improves access and/or mobility to residential and commercial areas Parking inventories, locations of residential and commercial properties in study area Qualitative: Public response based on Open House and Public Advisory Committee Comments The project has (or is expected to have) significant negative public response The project has (or is expected to have) a neutral public response The project has (or is expected to have) a positive public response The project has (or is expected to have) strong support from the public Open House and Public Advisory Committee Comments Design Feasibility 1 Qualitative: High-level feasibility of constructing the intended project at the location.
 The project poses significant design challenges The project poses moderate design challenges The project poses minor design challenges The project poses no notable design challenges Constructability (including, but not limited to, right-of-way availability, existing terrain, utility location, visibility concerns, etc.)

-ADA design requirements will be considered but not included as a precluding factor to design feasibility.
+1 ADA design requirements will be considered but not included as a precluding factor to design feasibility.